Snowy peaks of Savoy

 Tartiflette coming out of the oven

-Tartiflette is undoubtedly the most iconic dish.
+Tartiflette is undoubtedly the most emblematic dish.
 Contrary to popular belief, it's a relatively recent recipe, but it has conquered the world with its generosity.
-For a beginner, it's the ideal dish because it forgives small measurement errors.
+For a beginner, it's the ideal dish because it forgives small dosing errors.

-• 1 Brown the onions and bacon bits without too much fat; the cheese will provide enough.
+• 1 Brown the onions and lardons without too much fat; the cheese will provide enough.

-• 2 Add a splash of dry white wine (Apremont or Abymes) to deglaze the cooking juices.
+• 2 Add a splash of dry white wine (Apremont or Abymes) to deglaze the pan juices.

 • 3 Arrange the Reblochon cut in half, rind side up, for perfect browning.